konraddj/Electric-Petrol-Network-Design/README.md

 2. **Security and Risk Management**
    - **Tasks:**
      - Implement PCI DSS compliance measures for secure payment processing.
-     - Address risks related to hardware failures, cyber attacks, and natural disasters by applying security best practices and disaster recovery plans.
+     - Address risks related to hardware failures, cyber-attacks, and natural disasters by applying security best practices and disaster recovery plans.
    - **Outcome:** A secure WAN infrastructure with minimized risk factors and robust protection.

 3. **Implementation and Testing**